Randersvej Water Tower: Decommissioned use

 In 1989, Aarhus Municipality leased the tower for free to a private foundation (Fonden Vandtårnet på Randersvej).
 The lease stipulated that the municipality could demand the tower to be returned to them after 30 years had elapsed.
 The foundation used the water tower's facilities for its community project Unge i Vandtårnet (English: Youth in the Water Tower) which received financial support from the former Ministry of Integration (Danish: Integrationsministeriet).
 The project aimed to increase the integration of different ethnic backgrounds in the neighborhood and to activate young people by providing them a common project to work on, namely the repair and maintenance of the water tower.

 The most significant work undertaken on the water tower by the foundation was the removal of the water tank from the structure, so that useable floor space could be added.
 Works began in the early 1990s.
 Professional craftsmen removed the tank, cast new concrete floors, and added sewage.
 Work such as installing furnishings, flooring, insulation, and other general renovations were undertaken by the project's youth community under supervision.
 The major renovation of the tower exceeded the original schedule due to a lack of resources, planning problems, and educational responsibilities of the young people involved.
 The project was completed by the mid 1990s and consisted of a kitchen, toilets, and a banquet hall.

-The water tower in its modern setting behind Aarhus Academy, 2009.
+The water tower in its current setting at the Archouse high-rise, 2023.

 The foundation was dissolved in the spring of 2005 and the ownership of the tower was returned to the municipality.
 As the municipality could not find a suitable purpose for the tower, it elected to again lease the structure.
 In 2009, the tower was leased to Aarhus Academy for 4.8 million DKK.